gotoinc/discourse-design-bundles/README.md

+# DiscourseDesignBundles

-Discourse plugin to implement all extensions needed for Design Bundles company
+DiscourseDesignBundles is a plugin for implementation of all extensions needed for Design Bundles company